Vicorhe/gatsbyBlog/content/posts/2018-11-05--practice-perseverance/index.md

 **Glimpse of My Thoughts One Day**

-_This is tough, I've never done anything with electical circuits, not to speal of sensors._
+_This is tough, I've never worked with electical circuits, not to speak of sensors._

-_This benign tip is having us look into an entirely different direction._
+_This benign tip left us looking into an entirely different approach._

-_We've spent the previous two months honing skills in computer vision and machine learning, hoping this will be our vehicle to success._
+_We've spent the previous two months honing skills in computer vision and machine learning, hoping this would be our vehicle to success._

-_The proposal does make sense though; it's worth a shot._
+_The proposal does make sense though._

 _After all, this is coming from someone with a couple more years' experience in our field._